DavidTee1/Galaxys-Last-Exam-Benchmark/README.md

 The benchmark includes several challenging tasks designed to evaluate a model's advanced reasoning capabilities:

 1. **Line Intersection Counting:**
    The model is provided with a chart featuring three distinct colors and is tasked with counting the number of times two lines intersect.
-This tests its ability to parse complex visual layouts and perform spatial reasoning.

 2. **Letter Frequency Counting:**
    The model must count the number of times a specific letter appears within an image.
-This evaluates its detailed pattern recognition and text analysis capabilities in a visual context.

 3. **Cube Counting in 3D Structures:**
-   In this task, the model counts the number of individual cubes that comprise a larger three-dimensional structure, challenging its understanding of depth, perspective, and spatial segmentation.
+   In this task, the model counts the number of individual cubes that comprise a larger three-dimensional structure.

 4. **Wooden Slide Puzzle Moves Calculation:**
    The model is challenged to determine how many moves it would take to reach a specific configuration in a wooden slide puzzle.
 This task assesses sequential planning and problem-solving skills.
 This task was inspired by [AlgoPuzzleVQA](https://github.com/declare-lab/LLM-PuzzleTest/tree/master/AlgoPuzzleVQA).